 Using your card is one of the safest ways to pay, but you should always take precautions.

-Your PIN is the key to your card and bank accounts, as you’ll need it to draw cash at ATMs and pay at the till or point-of-sale (POS) devices.
+Your PIN is the key to your card and bank accounts as you’ll need it to draw cash at ATMs and pay at the till or point-of-sale (POS) devices.

 How to guard your PIN

 - Memorise your PIN – never write it down or tell anyone what it is

 - If you can’t memorise it, keep a note of your PIN in a safe place (not with your card)